slcs-jsc/jurassic/docs/manual/performance.md

 - ensure numerical accuracy remains acceptable,
 - benchmark representative workloads rather than minimal test cases.

-Small configuration changes can have a large impact on performance and accuracy.
+Small configuration changes can have a large impact on both performance and accuracy.

 ---